adesign412/Education/index.md

-.Educatin
+what is blockchain
-.Token
+model
-.model pay to learn
+pay to learn